aotarola/nix-config/README.md

 # Nix config

-Configuration for all my Linux and MacOS hosts using nix pkgs.
+Home configuration for all my Linux and MacOS hosts using nix pkgs.

 This configuration builds home-manager per architecture with a config that uses my hostnames as config entries: